abode vs Nest Secure

 - A range of no-contract plans

 On our quest to identify incredibly minimalist smart security systems, we found two companies — abode and Nest.
 We then had the privilege of conducting a full-fledged comparison to see how the two stacked up side by side.
+However, note that Nest no longer sells the Nest Secure system, as of a recent update in 2020.

 From the get-go, we knew Nest was owned by Google.
 Later, we learned Nest was originally founded in 2010 as Nest Learning Thermostat.
 In 2014, Google bought it for a cool $3 billion dollars.
 Only three years later, we watched Google’s first security system, Nest Secure, make its market debut.